-Tutors are available Sunday to Thursday from 3:30 pm to 9:30 pm.
+Tutors are available Monday to Friday from 9 am to 9 pm and Sundays from 3:30 pm to 9 pm.

-The website features a 24/7 interactive whiteboard, full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.
+The website features an interactive whiteboard, full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.